jakobbossek/mcMST/README.md

 In order to reproduce potential problems, please provide a minimal and reproducible code example.

 Contributions to this software package are welcome via [pull requests](https://help.github.com/articles/about-pull-requests/) and will be merged at the sole discretion of the author.

+## Publications

+The following publications are strongly related to the package.

+Bossek, J., & Grimme, C. (2017).
+A Pareto-Beneficial Sub-Tree Mutation for the Multi-Criteria Minimum Spanning Tree Problem.
+In Proceedings of the IEEE Symposium Series on Computational Intelligence, Honolulu, Hawai.

+Bossek, J. (2017). mcMST: A Toolbox for the Multi-Criteria Minimum Spanning Tree Problem.
+The Journal of Open Source Software, 2017.

 ## Related work